Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Equivariant localisation on

+After these preparations we are ready to prove Theorem \ref{vanishtheorem}.
 As a warm-up, we show that if the last element of the sequence is not the trivial partition, i.e. if $\pi_k \neq [k]$, then already the first residue in the corresponding term on the right hand side of \eqref{intnumberone} -- the one with respect to $z_k$ -- vanishes.
 Indeed, if $\pi_k\neq[k]$, then $\deg(q_2(\bz);k)=n$, while $z_k$ does not appear in $p_2(\bz)$.

 On the other hand, $\deg(q_1(\bz);k)=1$, because the only term with $z_k$ is the one corresponding to $l=k, \tau=[k]\neq \pi_k$.
 If $\deg(Q_\bipi(\bz),k)=0$ held, we would be ready, as